Lotus Esprit: S2 (1978) and derivatives

 In 1978, the revised Series 2 (or S2) Esprit was introduced.
-External changes included intake and cooling ducts added behind the rear quarter windows, taillights from the Rover SD1, and an integrated front spoiler.
+External changes included intake and cooling ducts added behind the rear quarter windows; bigger, ribbed taillights, this time from the Rover SD1, and a new front spoiler that was now integrated, folding rearward under the nose and so forming the start of the car's initially modest, thin black side-skirts.

 S2 Esprits also had 14 in Speedline alloy wheels designed by Lotus.
 Other changes included relocating the battery from above the right side fuel tank under the rear quarter window to the rear of the car, adding an access door to the engine cover, installing wider seats and replacing the Veglia instrument cluster with individual gauges made by Smiths and a new style of illuminated dashboard switches.
 Many switches and buttons came from the Morris Marina.

 A special edition model was released to commemorate Lotus' victory in the 1978 F1 World Championship.
 Wearing the black and gold livery of John Player & Sons (JPS), Lotus' F1 sponsor at the time, these cars were known as the Commemorative Edition Esprits as Lotus had stopped being sponsored by JPS.
 They were mechanically identical to the regular 2.0, with special seat and dash trim, smaller steering wheel and special plaque.
 According to Lotus a series of 300 were built, but it is likely the total was considerably lower.
 Lotus' production records are notoriously vague, but reliable estimates suggest that 149 Commemorative Esprit cars were made.

 The S2.2 was a stop-gap model introduced in May 1980 whose only major difference from the S2 was, as indicated in its model name, having a 2.2 L type 912 engine.
 Engine power output was unchanged but torque rose from 140 lbft to 160 lbft.
 The S2.2 received a galvanised chassis, but not the revised chassis structure to come in the Series 3.
 S2.2 cars are extremely rare even among Esprits.
 According to Lotus only 88 were produced during its thirteen-month production span.